This post may contain affiliate links. See my affiliate disclosure policy.

 • Coconut oil: This is my most-used oil in cooking because it is a healthy fat that does not burn under high heat.

-Sweet Potato Noodles Recipe
+How to Make Sweet Potato Noodles

 1. Preheat the oven to 425°F and line a rimmed baking sheet with parchment paper to avoid the noodles sticking to the sheet.

-3. Bake 20 minutes or until tender and golden.
-I start checking for doneness around the 10-minute point, to ensure I don’t burn the noodles.
+3. Bake for 20 minutes or until tender and golden.
+I start checking for doneness around the 10-minute mark to ensure I don’t burn the noodles.
 Check again periodically until they are thoroughly cooked.
+They can also be sautéd on the stovetop—a cast iron skillet does a great job of crisping them.

 Have you tried sweet potato noodles yet?
 Leave a comment and let me know how you like them and don’t forget to rate this recipe!